vadzimr/Programming-Roadmap-with-Resources/2_DSA/Algos.md

     + Count of total anagram substrings
     + Find most frequent digit without using array/string
     + How to design URL shortner?

+**h) Mathematical Algorithms**

+- GCD and LCM

+    + GCD and LCM of array
+    + GCD of two numbers with one number being very large
+    + Stein's Algorithm
+    + Minimum gcd operations to make all array elements one
+    + GCD of floating point numbers
+    + Find pair with maximum GCD in an array
+    + Summation of GCD of all the pairs up to N
+    + Largest subsequence having GCD greater than 1
+    + Largest subarray with GCD one

+- Prime Factorization and Divisors

+    + Prime Factors
+    + k-th prime factor of a given number
+    + Pollard's Rho Algorithm
+    + Prime Factorization using Sieve O(log n) for multiple queries
+    + Find numbers with n-divisors in a given range
+    + Prime factors of a big number

+- Fibonacci Numbers

+    + Facts about Fib numbers
+    + GCD and Fibonacci Numbers
+    + Prime numbers and Fibonacci
+    + Fibonacci modulo p
+    + An efficient way to check whether n-th Fibonacci number is multiple of 10
+    + Finding number of digits in n’th Fibonacci number
+    + Count Possible Decodings of a given Digit Sequence

+- Modular Arithmetic

+    + Modular multiplicative inverse
+    + Modular Division
+    + Find square root under modulo p
+    + Euler's Criterion
+    + Multiply large integers under large modulo
+    + How to compute mod of a big number?
+    + Find (a^b)%m where ‘a’ is very large.
+    + Find value of y mod (2 raised to power x)
+    + Given two numbers a and b find all x such that a % x = b
+    + Distributing M items in a circle of size N starting from K-th position
+    + Discrete logarithm (Find an integer k such that a^k is congruent modulo b)
+    + Finding ‘k’ such that its modulus with each array element is same
+    + Trick for modular division ( (x1 * x2 …. xn) / b ) mod (m)
+    + Count number of solutions of x^2 = 1 (mod p) in given range
+    + Breaking an Integer to get Maximum Product
+    + Program to find remainder without using modulo or % operator

+- Euler Totient Function

+    + Euler’s Totient Function
+    + Optimized Euler Totient Function for Multiple Evaluations
+    + Euler’s Totient function for all numbers smaller than or equal to n
+    + Primitive root of a prime number n modulo n
+    + Euler’s Four Square Identity

+- Prime Numbers and Primality Tests

+    + Prime Numbers
+    + Theorems
+    + Primality Tests
+    + Circular Primes less than n

+**i) Geometrical Algorithms**

+- Lines

+    + Given n line segments, find if any two intersect
+    + Klee's Algorithm
+    + Minimum lines to cover all points
+    + Find line passing through two given points
+    + Reflection of a point about a line
+    + Number of ordered points satisfying given line equation

+- Triangle

+    + Count integral points inside a triangle
+    + Find all sides of triangle with given hypotenuse and area
+    + Find all angles of a given triangle
+    + Find Circumcenter of the triangle
+    + Triangular Matchstick Number

+- Quadrilaterals:

+    + Total area of two overlapping rectangles
+    + Check if four segments form a rectangle
+    + Check if a given point lies inside a rectangle or not
+    + Paper cut into minimum number of squares
+    + Find missing point of parallelogram

+- Circle

+    + Non crossing lines to connect points in circle
+    + Pizza Cut problem
+    + Angular sweep
+    + Find area of circular segment
+    + Count of obtuse angles in a circle with ‘k’ equidistant points between 2 given points

+- Polygon and Convex Hull

+    + Minimum cost polygon triangulation
+    + Tangent between two convex polygons
+    + Convex Hull